-Prerequisite: Completion of ESL E020 with a grade of "C" or higher, or placement at ESL E130.
+Prerequisite: Completion of ESL E020 with a grade of "C" or higher, or placement at ESL E130

 An intensive language course for non-native students who want to develop competency in the use of intermediate grammatical structures in practical and academic contexts.
 The course provides students the opportunity to learn these structures through daily reading and language analysis exercises, speaking and writing practice.
+Intermediate and Advanced ESL courses carry foreign language credit.
+Up to 12 ESL credits may be used to fulfill foreign language/humanities or open elective graduation requirements.

-ESL E140 Combined Skills IV
+Combined Skills IV ESL E140

-Prerequisite: ESL placement test or ESL E130.
+Prerequisite: ESL placement test or ESL E130

 Helps intermediate level ESL students improve their reading and writing skills and provides practice in listening and speaking.
 Reading assignments stress comprehension and vocabulary building.
 Writing skills focus on developing basic sentence structure and simple paragraphs.
 Students listen to taped lectures, practice dictation and note-taking, and participate in structured group discussions.
 All activities focus on expanding knowledge of English and developing fluency in all skills.
 Two hours of laboratory/tutorial practice required per week.
+Intermediate and Advanced ESL courses carry foreign language credit.
+Up to 12 ESL credits may be used to fulfill foreign language/humanities or open elective graduation requirements.

-ESL E147 Oral Communications IV 3 C.H.
+ESL E147 Oral Communications IV

-Prerequisite: ESL E130 or permission of the instructor.
+Prerequisite: ESL E130 or permission of the instructor

 A speech improvement course to help intermediate-level non-native speakers of English to communicate more effectively in everyday situations and in academic settings.
 Focus is on developing greater clarity and fluency in spoken English through daily listening discrimination and pronunciation exercises; peer observation and interaction; guided group discussions and individual oral presentations.
 One hour of laboratory or tutorial practice required per week.
+Intermediate and Advanced ESL courses carry foreign language credit.
+Up to 12 ESL credits may be used to fulfill foreign language/humanities or open elective graduation requirements.